mintroini/contentful-better-slugs/README.md

 1. Navigate to Settings > Extensions
 2. Click on "Add extension > Install from Github"
 3. Use `https://raw.githubusercontent.com/pauloamgomes/contentful-better-slugs/master/extension.json` in the url
+4. Setup github pages on your project
-4. On the extension settings screen change Hosting to Self-hosted using the url `https://pauloamgomes.github.io/contentful-better-slugs/`
+5. On the extension settings screen change Hosting to Self-hosted using `Github Pages url/build/`

 ## Usage